 The most common reason babies rub their eyes: they’re just sleepy!
 Much like when you rub and soothe sore muscles, your baby tries to relieve tired muscles around the eyes by rubbing them.
 Yawning, getting cranky, or crying are other signs that your baby is tired and sleepy.1

 It helps to learn the signals that show tiredness in babies.
 This way, you can put them to sleep before they get overtired and it gets tough for you to settle them down.
 Try to establish a sleep schedule as early as possible.
 A familiar soothing routine, such as spending a little time cuddling, rocking, or listening to calming music, can be helpful.
-This lets your baby know that it’s time to go to sleep.2 3
+This lets your baby know that

 2. Dry Eyes